csound-flossmanual/csound-floss/book/04-a-additive-synthesis.md

 partial number and amplitude coefficient multiplier.

 [GEN11](http://www.csound.com/docs/manual/GEN11.html) creates a
 function table waveform using the same parameters as _gbuzz_.
 If a _gbuss_ tone is required but no performance time modulation of its parameters is needed, _GEN11_ may provide a more efficient option. _GEN11_ also opens the possibility of using its waveforms in a variety of other opcodes.
-_gbuzz_, _buzz_ and _GEN11_ may also prove
+&nbsp;_gbuzz_, _buzz_ and _GEN11_ may also prove
 useful as a source for subtractive synthesis.

 ### hsboscil

 The opcode [hsboscil](http://www.csound.com/docs/manual/hsboscil.html)
-offers an interesting method of additive synthesis in which all partials are spaced an octave apart.
+&nbsp;offers an interesting method of additive synthesis in which all partials are spaced an octave apart.
 Whilst this may at first seems limiting, it does offer simple means for morphing the precise make up of its spectrum.
 It can be thought of as producing a sound spectrum that